UPDATE - Tuesday, January 6, 2026

 P3T POLICY

-Army Directive 2022-06 (Parenthood, Pregnancy, and Postpartum) was published in April 2022 and incorporates evidence-based health and wellness guidance aimed at improving opportunities for Soldiers to advance their careers while providing the time and flexibility needed to care for growing families.
+Army Directive 2025-02 (Parenthood, Pregnancy, and Postpartum) was published in February 2025 and incorporates evidence-based health and wellness guidance aimed at improving opportunities for Soldiers to advance their careers while providing the time and flexibility needed to care for growing families.
 The policy exempts pregnant and postpartum Soldiers from body composition standards and physical fitness testing for 365 days (12 months) after the conclusion of pregnancy (to include Soldiers who experience perinatal loss).
-Soldiers are also exempt from other regular unit physical readiness training requirements (such as diagnostic physical fitness tests, timed distance runs, timed distance ruck marches, and order of merit list (OML)-generating physical requirements) outside the P3T program for 180 days after the conclusion of pregnancy.
-After 180 days, Soldiers will return to regular unit fitness training.
-Modified activities within a Soldier’s limits, and as noted on the Soldier’s profile, are encouraged within the 180 days.
-Soldiers may elect an early release from the P3T program and return to their regular unit physical readiness training.
-Soldiers can volunteer to take any record physical fitness requirement within their exemption period without ending the exemption early.
+Soldiers are also exempt from other regular unit physical readiness training requirements (such as diagnostic physical fitness tests, timed distance runs, timed distance ruck marches, and order of merit list (OML)-generating physical requirements).

 P3T PROGRAM LEADER COURSE

-The P3T Leader Course is a train-the-trainer course that provides guidance to personnel that have been designated to serve as P3T program coordinators.
-It covers the components required to establish and operate a consolidated P3T program for the installation, how to design and lead P3T exercise sessions, methods for training P3T exercise leaders, safety recommendations for pregnant and postpartum Soldiers, and data collection and reporting requirements.
+The P3T Program Leader course is a train-the-trainer course that provides guidance to P3T Program Coordinators (PC), Medical Experts (ME), or Education Coordinators (EC) that have been designated to support their local P3T.
+The course covers the components required to establish and operate a consolidated P3T program for the installation, or a decentralized P3T program at the unit level.
+P3T Program Leaders learn how to lead P3T physical readiness training sessions, implement standardized instruction for training Exercise Leaders (ELs), provide safety recommendations for pregnant and postpartum Soldiers, support pregnant and postpartum Soldiers with resources and education, and collect and report program data to demonstrate utilization and outcomes.

-Prospective students can reach out via email to usarmy.jble.imt.mbx.p3t@army.mil for more information on accessing the Phase 1 Distance Learning course and for guidance on enrollment into ATRRS.
+Prospective students can reach out via email to usarmy.jble.imt.mbx.p3t@army.mil for more information, including instructions for accessing the optional MS Teams P3T Program Leader course pre-read materials.

 PREREQUISITES